 Key Learnings:

-Start with high-impact customer journeys for quick wins
+Start with high-impact customer journeys for quick fintech API wins

 Implement robust API security practices from day one

-Create a center of excellence for API development
+Create a center of excellence for fintech API development

 Regulatory Considerations for Fintech API Integration

-Financial API implementations must navigate complex regulatory environments that vary significantly by region.
+Financial API implementations must navigate complex regulatory environments that vary significantly by region significantly by region, making compliance a critical aspect of fintech API integration.

 Regulatory Framework | Region | Key Requirements | API Impact |